 Modification of Conditions of Release.
 After a hearing on the matters set forth in the petition or report, the court may impose different or additional conditions of release if it finds that the defendant has willfully violated the conditions of release.

 Revocation of Release on a Felony Offense.
-The court may revoke release of a person charged with a felony if, after a hearing, the court finds that the proof is evident or presumption great as to the present charge and:
+The court may revoke release of a defendant charged with a felony if, after a hearing, the court finds that the proof is evident or presumption great as to the present charge and:

-probable cause exists to believe that the person committed another felony during the period of release; or
+probable cause exists to believe that the defendant committed another felony during the period of release; or

-the person poses a substantial danger to another person or the community, and no other conditions of release will reasonably assure the safety of the other person or the community.
+the defendant poses a substantial danger to another person or the community, and no other conditions of release will reasonably assure the safety of the other person or the community.

 Revocation of Release: DNA Testing.
 The State may file a motion asking the court to revoke a defendant’s release for failing to comply with the court’s order to provide a sample of buccal cells or other bodily substances for DNA testing under A.R.S. § 13-3967(F)(4) and to provide proof of compliance.
 The motion must state facts establishing probable cause to believe that the defendant has not complied with the order.
 At the defendant’s next court appearance, the court must proceed in accordance with this rule’s requirements and A.R.S. § 13-3967(F)(4).